Alberto0235/USB3.2-Hub-4Port/README.md

 ## 📋 Project Summary

 This repository contains the complete hardware design for a USB 3.2 Gen 1 (5 Gbps) 4-port hub, designed as a portfolio project demonstrating high-speed PCB design methodology on a real-world USB system.

-The hub is fully bus-powered over USB-C (UFP, up to 3A) and provides one USB-C downstream port with cold-socket compliance via discrete P-MOSFET logic, plus three USB-A downstream ports — all with per-port current limiting.
-No MCU is required:
-Type-C attach detection, power sequencing, and overcurrent protection are handled entirely in hardware.
+The hub is fully bus-powered over USB-C (UFP, up to 3A) and provides one USB-C downstream port with cold-socket via P-MOSFET logic, plus three USB-A downstream ports, all with per-port current limiting.
+No MCU is required: Type-C attach detection, power sequencing, and overcurrent protection are handled entirely in hardware.

 The design focuses on:

-- **Impedance-controlled SuperSpeed routing** (90Ω differential, 6-layer stackup)
+- **Impedance-controlled routing** (90Ω differential, 6-layer stackup)
-- **USB-C cold socket implementation** using P-MOSFET gate logic (no VBUS before cable insertion, per USB Type-C specification)
 - **Hierarchical schematic** with multi-part component decomposition (TUSB8044A split across 5 sub-sheets)
 - **Power delivery chain** with PG-chained sequencing and RC-delayed reset

-> **Status:** Hardware design complete.
-Awaiting prototype manufacturing
-> (PCBWay sponsorship in progress).
-Board has not yet been assembled or tested.
+- **USB-C cold socket implementation** using P-MOSFET gate logic (no VBUS before cable insertion, per USB Type-C specification)

 ---